Arororo/granul/README.md

 * Use "pull-to-refresh" gesture to reload data.
 * In case of network call failure, the app should retreive data from the local database and notify user about this.
 * If a data request to the local database fails, the alert message should be presented.
 * For a sake of simplicity the interaction with local database is done in the main thread.
-In real life app if there is significant aamount of data, thus interactions should be done in a background thread.
+In real life app if there is significant amount of data, thus interactions should be done in a background thread.
 * To improve performance and reduce the memory footprint, the pagination had been implemented for the list of items.
-* MVVM, Singleton and Faced architectures had been used.
+* MVVM, Singleton and Facade architectures had been used.
 * A view model had been covered with unit tests to demonstrate the advantages of MVVM and Dependency Injection patterns